Alex Sedrick

-Alexandria Marie "Spiff" Sedrick (born February 28, 1998), is an American rugby union player who plays as a center.
+Alexandria "Spiff" Marie Sedrick (born February 28, 1998), is an American rugby union player who plays as a center.
 She made her debut for the sevens team in 2021, and competed for the United States in rugby sevens at the 2024 Summer Olympics in Paris, where the Eagles took home a bronze medal.
 She also won a gold medal at the 2023 Pan American Games.

 Sedrick plays for the American professional women's Sevens league – Premier Rugby Sevens where she won the United Championship in 2023 with the Rocky Mountain Experts.
 Sedrick has been playing with PR7s since its inaugural season in 2021.

 Early life

 Alexandria Marie Sedrick was born on February 28, 1998 in Salt Lake City, Utah.
 She is of Samoan descent.
 Sedrick was a multi-sport athlete who attended Herriman High School.

 Rugby career

 College career

 Sedrick played collegiate rugby at Life University.
 During her time with the Running Eagles, she won several awards, including the MA Sorensen Award.